Sairyss/domain-driven-hexagon/README.md

 Both options have pros and cons.

 **Note**: this project uses custom implementation for Domain Events.
-Reason for not using `Node Event Emitter` is that event emitter executes events immediately when called, and also has no option to `await` for all events to finish, which might be useful when making those events a part of transaction.
+Reason for not using [Node Event Emitter](https://nodejs.org/api/events.html) is that event emitter executes events immediately when called instead of when we want it (before/after transaction), and also has no option to `await` for all events to finish, which might be useful when making those events a part of transaction.

-To have a better understanding on domain events and code implementations above, read this:
+To have a better understanding on domain events and implementation read this:

 - [Domain Event pattern](https://badia-kharroubi.gitbooks.io/microservices-architecture/content/patterns/tactical-patterns/domain-event-pattern.html)
 - [Domain events: design and implementation](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation)